stackedflows/Machine-Learning/README.md

 This is based on a 100 epoch training session and with a learning rate of 0.5.

-# Convolutional Neural Network : MNIST with Pytorch
+# Convolutional-Neural-Network : MNIST with Pytorch

     relevent files: MNIST.py
                     Inference.py